-- 9.1 The Authority holds a general reserve for which the recommended minimum balance is currently £2.1m, the balance at 31 March 2021 was £2.3m before taking account of any year end surplus.
-The purpose of holding a general reserve is to provide a working balance to help cushion the impact of uneven cash flows to avoid temporary borrowing and to provide a contingency to help cushion the impact of unexpected events or emergencies.
+- 9.1 The Council has a General Fund which is the statutory fund into which all the Council's receipts are required to be paid and out of which all Council's liabilities are to be met, except where there are statutory rules that must be applied.
+The recommended minimum General Fund balance is currently £2.1m.
+The balance at 31 March 2021 was £2.3m. - 9.2 The purpose of holding a general reserve is to provide a working balance to help cushion the impact of uneven cash flows to avoid temporary borrowing and to provide a contingency to help cushion the impact of unexpected events or emergencies.
 Each year alongside approval of the budget Members approve the policy framework for the earmarked reserves and assessment of the optimum level of general reserve.
-This is informed by a risk assessment of the budget that takes into account the context within which the budget has been established along with the financial risks facing the Authority.
-This will include factors such as, sensitivity of pay and price inflation and interest rates, levels of savings anticipated, demand led budgets (spend and income), future funding fluctuations and emergencies, such as the current COVID pandemic. - 9.2 In addition to the general reserve the Authority holds a number of earmarked reserves held to meet known or predicted liabilities totaling £26.9m.
+This is informed by a risk assessment of the budget that takes into account the context within which the budget has been established along with the financial risks facing the Council.
+This will include factors such as, sensitivity of pay and price inflation and interest rates, levels of savings anticipated, demand led budgets (spend and income), future funding fluctuations and emergencies, such as the current COVID pandemic. - 9.3 In addition to the general reserve the Council holds a number of earmarked reserves held to meet known or predicted liabilities totaling £26.9m.
 The reserves also provide a means at the year-end for carrying funds forward to the new financial year to fund ongoing commitments and known liabilities for which no separate revenue budget exists, more detail can be found at note 9 of the accounts.
-There are a number of earmarked reserves that have balances, yet the timing of the use of the reserve is yet to be agreed. - 9.3 Due to the COVID 19 pandemic, the Council was in receipt of grants from the Government to award to local businesses, support the tourism industry and to support COVID outbreak management.
-Where there is an unspent balance at 31st March, and the Authority is acting as
+There are a number of earmarked reserves that have balances, yet the timing of the use of the reserve is yet to be agreed.

-Principal in these transactions, this has been taken to Reserves at the end of the year.
+Due to the COVID 19 pandemic, the Council was in receipt of grants from the Government to award to local businesses, support the tourism industry and to support COVID outbreak management.
+Where there is an unspent balance at 31st March, and the Council is acting as Principal in these transactions, this has been taken to Reserves at the end of the year.
 Approximately £1.4m has been transferred to Reserves, and expenditure is planned in the 2021/22 financial year.
 There is also approximately £8m transferred to the Business Rates Reserve which represents section 31 grant received to reimburse the Council for Retail Relief granted to businesses by the Government.
-Due to accounting treatment, the Authority's General Fund will not feel the effect of the Collection Fund deficit caused by the granting of these reliefs until 2021/22, when this Reserve balance will be utlisied to offset it.
+Due to accounting treatment, the Council's General Fund will not feel the effect of the Collection Fund deficit caused by the granting of these reliefs until 2021/22, when this Reserve balance will be utlisied to offset it.
 Note 41 explains these movements in more detail.
 During 2020/21 there was a net movement in earmarked reserves of £10.1m.
 This mainly represents the treatment of Covid-19 funding at the end of the financial year and effects the movements on the Business rate and Grants earmarked reserves.
 These transfers will be reversed out in 2021/22.
 Managers have requested that £256k of base budget underspends and unspent grants are rolled forward for spend in 2021/22.
 Other significant movements in earmarked reserves include Capital Financing, apprentice funding and business rate transfers.